 Does the early bird get the worm when it comes to medical school admission?
-Yes if you apply early in the cycle of the regular process but a resounding “No!” if you apply early decision.
+Yes, if you apply early in the cycle of the regular process but generally not if you apply early decision.

-- When you apply early decision in the med school application process you are barred from applying to any other school.
+- When you apply early decision in the medical school application process you are barred from applying to any other school.

 - If you are denied acceptance by that one school, you are significantly behind schedule in the medical school application process.

-- Your application at other schools will automatically be at the bottom of the pile, giving you a markedly reduced chance of admission elsewhere.
+- Your application to other schools will subsequently be at the bottom of the pile, giving you a markedly reduced chance of admission elsewhere.

-- The evidence is clear: applying early decision in the medical school application process disadvantages applicants and reduces their chance of admission.
-It does not give you the same increased chance of admission as in the college application process.
+The evidence is clear: applying early decision in the medical school application process does not give you the same increased chance of admission as in the college application process.

 –Liza Thompson, Expert Medical School Admissions Consulting